yabellini/SitioAcademico/content/blog/2021_resources_for_talks_en/index.md

 ---
 date: "2021-01-02"
 draft: false
-linktitle: Resources to build talks
 summary: During 2020 I prepared my talk for RStudioConf Global 2021.
 What a trip!
 In this post i sahre a series of useful resources used during the process.
 title: Resources to build talks
-authors:
+authors: Yanina Bellini Saibene
+categories:
-    - admin
+  - English
-weight: 1
 tags:
+  - Resources
+  - Technical Tips

 ---